RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Related Work

 \subsection{Diffusion Probabilistic Models}

 In addition to the utilization of GAN-based techniques, current studies have placed emphasis on the exploration of transformer-based models.
-One of the most notable works in the field is DALL-E, which can be seen as a derivative of GPT-3 (generative pre-trained transformer-3) \cite{brown2020language} with a parameter count of 12 billion \cite{ramesh2021zero}.
-Due to the remarkable capacity for learning exhibited by the huge transformer model and the extensive training data consisting of 250 million text-image pairs, DALL-E demonstrates the capability to effectively merge disparate linguistic concepts and generate visually impressive images with a spatial resolution of 256 x 256.
+DALL-E stands out as a significant work in the field, building upon the foundations laid by GPT-3 (Generative Pre-trained Transformer-3) \cite{brown2020language}, with an impressive parameter count of 12 billion \cite{ramesh2021zero}.
+Due to the extensive training data consisting of 250 million text-image pairs and the remarkable capacity for learning exhibited by the huge transformer model, DALL-E demonstrates the capability to effectively merge disparate linguistic concepts and generate visually impressive images with a spatial resolution of 256 x 256.
 The publication of the second iteration of DALL-E has occurred in the recent past\cite{ramesh2022hierarchical}.
 DALL-E 2 exhibits enhanced capabilities in comparison to its predecessor, DALL-E 1, since it employs a more sophisticated artificial intelligence framework.
 Similar to the CLIP (contrastive language–image pre-training) model\cite{radford2021learning}, DALL-E 2 acquires knowledge by directly assimilating the association between images and textual descriptions.
 The diffusion model is capable of producing high-quality images, both realistic and artistic in nature, with a spatial resolution of 1024x1024.
-These images are generated by leveraging the provided text descriptions.\\
+These images are generated by leveraging the provided text descriptions.
+Following DALL-E 2 work recent method \cite{chen2024railfod23} takes a unique approach and leverages large-scale models such as ChatGPT (Chat Generative Pre-trained Transformer) and text-to-image generation models, to synthesize a series of foreign object data.

+Flow and energy-based models represent another category of techniques utilized in image generation and optimization \cite{chen2024railfod23, 10035427, 8962207}.
+These models are particularly effective for capturing complex probability distributions and generating high-quality images by learning the underlying data distribution without relying on Markov chains or variational bounds \cite{10538013, 8424453}.
+In remote sensing, their application could significantly enhance the authenticity and plausibility of generated images, addressing the stringent requirements of remote sensing scenarios.
+By leveraging the capabilities of flow and energy-based models, researchers can further advance the field, pushing the boundaries of what is possible in generating realistic remote sensing imagery from textual inputs.

 Currently, the majority of research efforts have been directed toward the development of natural images.
 However, the corresponding studies within the remote sensing community remain underdeveloped.
 The generation of realistic remote sensing images from text descriptions continues to be a problem due to the increased demands for authenticity and plausibility in application scenarios of remote sensing jobs.